 Charlie and the Chocolate Factory by Roald Dahl

 Another firm favourite of mine as a child, and now one of Big’s.
-So much so that we have read this one to him at least 5 times!
+We have read this one to him at least 5 times!
 He loves all the Roald Dahl books, but prefers to be read them as bedtime stories rather than reading them himself.

 The Person Controller by David Baddiel

 Again, this was a book we read to him and I really enjoyed it too.
 It’s such a great idea for a story and really captured Big’s imagination.
-He now wants to read other books by David Baddiel.
+We have since read all the books by David Baddiel.